bicomsystems/custom-contacts-integrator/README.md

 ## Importing Contacts from CSV into MySQL

-To insert data into the `contacts` table inside the `csm` database, use the following command:
+Set this variable on server first SET GLOBAL local_infile=ON; To insert data into the `contacts` table inside the `csm` database, use the following command:

 ```bash